felipevcc/aws-fargate-test/README.md

 ./gradlew build
 ```

-Commands to run the container:
+Commands to build the image with the [`Dockerfile`](https://github.com/felipevcc/aws-fargate-test/blob/main/user-service/Dockerfile) and run the container to test its operation:

 ```bash
 docker build -t user-service .